richarddmorey/tweetRcode/README.md

 ## Known issues

-* There seems to be an issue where posting a reply to *someone else's tweet* gets posted on your own timeline (not as a reply).
-I assume this is an issue with the [`twitteR`](https://cran.r-project.org/web/packages/twitteR/) package.
+* If you want to post a reply to someone else's tweet, you'll need to mention the owner of that tweet in order to properly reply.
+If you don't, the tweet will be posted to your timeline (i.e., not a reply).
+This is a limitation of the Twitter API.

-* Replies aren't tagged with anyone in the thread.
+* Replies don't seem to be tagged with anyone in the thread.
 You'll need to mention users explicitly if you want them to be notified that you replied.